deonis1/wifi-switch/README.md

 Usage:

 1) Set the board IP, port and your time difference from UTC.
-Is you use ESP32 and set your IP manually this IP should be the same as the one defined in your network config.
+If you use ESP32 and you set your IP manually this IP should be the same as the one defined in your network configuration.

 2) Upload .py and .html files to your esp MicroPython-enabled board and restart the board.